Updated on 11/12/2020

 As noted above, employees who experience a reduction of hours may lose eligibility under health plans, resulting in a qualifying event for which the employer would need to offer COBRA.
 The COBRA election notice must be sent within a certain time after the “qualifying event.”
 The qualifying event will be the date coverage would otherwise end due to termination or reduction of hours.
 Thus, as with the question above, it is critical to understand when coverage will end under the terms of each plan.

 For example, if an employee is temporarily laid off on March 17 (and therefore has a termination of employment on that date) and health coverage under the plan ends at the end of the month that includes termination, then the qualifying event is March 31.
 The COBRA notice and election process should run from that date, even if the employer decides to pay all or a portion of COBRA to assist employees in extending benefits.
 On the other hand, if the plan provides that coverage will end on the last day of the month that is at least 60 days after a temporary layoff, then the qualifying event date is May 30, and the COBRA notice and election process generally should begin at that time.

 Failure to provide COBRA notices timely can result in significant liability.
 Thus, each employer should work with their vendor and benefits counsel to ensure the notice is properly provided based on the terms of its particular plan(s).

-Can employees receive a loan or hardship distribution from their retirement plan on account of expenses related to COVID-19?
+Can employees receive a hardship distribution from their retirement plan on account of expenses related to COVID-19?

-IRS has not specifically addressed plan loans or hardship distributions for COVID-19 or any financial hardship that may result from a participant or family member contracting the virus.
+IRS has not specifically addressed hardship distributions for COVID-19 or any financial hardship that may result from a participant or family member contracting the virus.
 Several advocacy agencies have requested specific relief to make hardship distributions easier to obtain.

 Hardship distributions from a 401(k) or 403(b) plan generally are available only if necessary to satisfy an immediate and heavy financial need—which does include potential COVID-19-related hardships, including: